 Nanosolv merges two .dat frame files, one containing a nanoparticle produced by the routine Nanocut (Section 8.9), and the other a liquid, possibly equilibrated, produced by either the Boxliq+MC or MD procedures.
 The program makes the centre of mass of the nanoparticle coincident with that of the liquid and erases all the solvent molecules that lie at contact distance with any of the atoms in the nanoparticle.
 The resulting .dat file should be a reasonable starting point for any subsequent MD simulation.

-nanosolv.bat name1 name2
+run.nanosolv name1 name2

 Where "name1" is the name of the .dat frame of the nanoparticle, and "name2" that of the liquid.
-The user is prompted to give from keybord the following quantity: